logo

 What challenges did I face?

 • A mentor who worked offshore in Kiev.
-Though my manager worked on my floor, my mentor was my main source of guidance since she was the lead full-stack developer.
+Though my manager worked on my floor, my mentor was my main source of guidance since she was the official tech lead.

 • Using unfamiliar frameworks and languages.
 EAFOnline's UI was built with Angular.js, a framework I hadn't used before.